athulrajts/DataContainer/README.md

 double height = 0;
 PropertyContainer.GetValue("Height", ref height);
 ```
-This is a safe way to retrieve values, if the property is not present, it will do nothing, since we’re using
+This is a safe way to retrieve values, if the property is not present, it will do nothing, since weï¿½re using
 ref, the value has to be initialized, so you I'll be left with the default value you provide if property of the
 given name does not exist, and will return false if property is not present.
 ###### Method 2
 ```
 double width = PropertyContainer.GetValue<double>("Width");
 ```
-This will return **default(T)** if the property is not present, that is, it’ll return null for reference types, 0 for
+This will return **default(T)** if the property is not present, that is, itï¿½ll return null for reference types, 0 for
 numeric types, false for Boolean and so on.
 ###### Method 3
 ```